ArkadiyShuvaev/llm-zoomcamp-smart-mail/readme.md

     ```

 ### Start the Solution
-1. Run the following command to start the required services:
-    ```bash
-    docker compose -f docker-compose.yml -p smart-mail-online-llm up --build
-    ```
-1. Execute the ingestion pipeline as described in the [Start the Pipeline](#start-the-pipeline) section.
 1. Read the .env.dev file and exports all the environment variables defined in it to the current shell session:
     ```bash
     export $(grep -v '^#' .env.dev | xargs)